-We don’t recommend testing small things like fonts or button colors as you’ll need much time to obtain a statistically significant result.
-Changing the button color, waiting for 6 months, and getting a 0,5% difference in the conversion rate are a doubtful perspective that will not allow your project to grow several-fold.
+We don’t recommend testing small things like fonts or button colors, as you’ll need much time to obtain a statistically significant result.
+Changing the button color, waiting for 6 months, and getting a 0.5% difference in the conversion rate are the doubtful perspectives that will not allow your project to grow several-fold.

 It makes sense when you’ve run out of all other hypotheses.
 During these tests, your product or website may change, and the test will become outdated before you get the result.

 If you’ve tested all hypotheses and the standard A/B tests are not enough, pay heed to other options: